mux99/mptcp.dev/supported.md

 ## Others?

-Please open a new [pull request](https://github.com/multipath-tcp/mptcp.dev/pulls) or an [issue](https://github.com/multipath-tcp/mptcp.dev/issues) if you know other apps supporting MPTCP natively.
+Please open a new [pull request](https://github.com/multipath-tcp/mptcp.dev/pulls) or an [issue](https://github.com/multipath-tcp/mptcp.dev/issues) if you know any other apps with and important community of user, and supporting MPTCP natively.